Amak Volcano

 Amak Volcano is a basaltic andesite stratovolcano in the Aleutian Islands of Alaska, United States, 618 mi from Anchorage.
 It is located on the eponymous island, 31 mi from Frosty Volcano and near the edge of the Alaskan Peninsula's western flank.
 Only boats are allowed to access the island with a certain permit.

 Blocky (dotted with flat blocks of minerals and crystals) lava flows stream from its summit to its flanks.
-Three historical eruptions have taken place – two within the 18th century, the first from 1700–1710, and the latter in 1796.
+Three historical eruptions have taken place – two within the 18th century, the first from 1700 to 1710, and the latter in 1796.
 The earliest prehistoric eruption was believed to have taken place between 3050 and 2050 BCE.

 Accessibility

 Cold Bay, the city nearest Amak, is easily accessible by plane.
 Amak is accessible only by boat; airplanes are not permitted to land on the island.
 Private boat rides to Amak are available in Cold Bay, but for access to the Aleutian Islands, a permit is required from the United States Fish and Wildlife Service.